-3.02.02: Are growing areas adequately identified or coded to enable trace back and trace forward in the event of a recall?
+2.02.02: Are growing areas adequately identified or coded to enable trace back and trace forward in the event of a recall?

-Total compliance (15 points): Coding details (e.g. location name or reference code, blocks of the growing area(s), indoor growing area/building code or number(s)) should be in sufficient detail to enable trace back and trace forward through the distribution system.
-There should be maps or other documentation available demonstrating the coding details.
+Total compliance (15 points): Coding details (e.g. farm name or reference code, blocks of the growing area(s), or number(s)) should be in sufficient detail to enable trace back and trace forward through the distribution system.
+There should be field maps or other documentation available demonstrating the coding details.
 Coding should link to the record keeping system (e.g., pesticide, fertilizer records, microbiological testing reports, etc.).

-Single/isolated instance of errors and omissions in the coding details and linkage to the record keeping system.
+• Single/isolated instance of errors and omissions in the coding details and linkage to the record keeping system.